XRPLF/xrpl-dev-portal/content/_code-samples/airgapped-wallet/py/README.md

 6. Scan the QR code and fund the account using the [testnet faucet](https://test.bithomp.com/faucet/)

+7. Re-run the script and input '1' to generate a new transaction by following the instructions.

+8. Use your phone to scan the QR code, then to send the signed transaction to Machine 2 for submission

 ## Machine 2 Setup
 This machine will be used to transmit a signed transaction blob from Machine 1, it would require internet access.